 These equity investments do not have readily determinable fair values and are accounted for at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-No impairment or observable price changes were recorded during 2023 or 2022.
-Investments in other assets was \$8,645 and \$7,385 at December 31, 2023 and 2022, respectively.
+No impairment or observable price changes were recorded during 2024 or 2023.
+Investments in other assets was \$9,129 and \$8,645 at December 31, 2024 and 2023, respectively.

-The Foundation's other assets include notes receivable to Community Development Financial Institutions, a local non-profit, and below market interest loans to affordable housing developments.
+The Foundation's other assets also include notes receivable to Community Development Financial Institutions, a local non-profit, and below market interest loans to affordable housing developments.